-The different maize resistance to FAW datasets showed high predictive abilities achieved h 10 of the 16 GP algorithms used in the study.
-For the RBTS approach, the PAs were lowest with the dataset that had a TS composed of 37% (lowest size) of the panel and highest with the largest TS (85% of the panel).
-Even with a TS of 37%, the PAs were still high, ranging from 0.694 to 0.714 for mms_ML and BLR methods, respectively (Figure 3).
-However, it should be noted that with equal TS sizes and same composition (37% of the panel), higher PAs were achieved for MW resistance traits (GWL, AP, and AK) compared to FAW resistance (Figure S3).
-The PA for the RBTS of 63% varied from 0,833 for BL method to 0.838 for the missForest_Sqt, thus, there was a small variation among different methods.
-Similarly, there was minimal variation among GP algorithms on the dataset with a 75% TS whose PAs varied from 0.838 for mms_REML to 0.843 for MissForest_Reg.
-The same trend was obtained on the dataset with a RBTS of 85% of the panel, with PAs ranging from 0.843 for the BRR model to 0.847 for the missForest_Reg method.
-Furthermore, there was a high and significant (P<22e-16) positive correlation of 0.92 (Figure 4) between the PAs and TS sizes for FAW datasets for the RBTS denoting a steady improvement of the PAs as the TS size increased.
+The different maize resistance to FAW datasets showed high predictive abilities achieved through 10 of the 17 GP algorithms used in the study.
+Regarding the RBTS approach, the PAs were the lowest with the dataset that had a TS composed of 37% (lowest size) of the panel and the highest with the largest TS (85% of the panel).
+Even with a TS of 37%, the PAs were still high, ranging from 0.694 to 0.714 for mms\ML and BLR methods, respectively (Figure 3).
+However, it should be noted that with equal TS sizes and composition (37% of the panel), higher PAs were achieved for MW resistance traits such as GWL, AP, and AK than for FAW resistance (Figure S3).
+The PA for the TS of 63% varied from 0,833 for BL method to 0.838 for the missForest\Sqt, thus, there was a small variation among methods.
+Similarly, there was minimal variation among GP algorithms on the dataset with a 75% TS whose PAs varied from 0.838 for mms\REML to 0.843 for MissForest\Reg.
+The same trend was obtained on the dataset with a TS of 85% of the panel, with PAs ranging from 0.843 for the BRR model to 0.847 for the missForest\Reg method.
+Furthermore, there was a high and significant (P<22e-16) positive correlation of 0.92 (Figure 4) between the PAs and TS sizes for FAW datasets for the RBTS denoting a steady improvement of the PAs as the TS sized increased.
 However, the PAs for FAW resistance reached a plateau at TS size above 63% of the panel (Figure 5).

-Figure 3.
+Figure 2.
 Boxplot of PA for maize resistance to the fall armyworm (FAW) datasets with the RBTS approach with random selection 37, 63, 75, and 87% of the entire panel (see Table 3 for GP algorithms).

 Figure 4.
-Pearson correlation between training set (TSS) sizes and prediction accuracies (PA) across the 10 genomic prediction algorithms conducted on RBTS (A) and PBTS (B) datasets for fall armyworm resistance (FAW) resistance.
+Pearson correlation between training set (TS) sizes and prediction accuracies across the 10 genomic prediction models conducted on RBTS and PBTS datasets for fall armyworm resistance (FAW).